Subpage of anglo-pyramidologist/oliver-d-smith-evidence/

 Oliver added, “I’m glad Metapedia exists as a truthcentric place to set the record straight.
 Atlantid 21:02, 4 September 2012.”

 The Metapedia article on Pearson, written by Oliver, does not do any such thing.
 What “lies”?
 This is Oliver’s academic bent.
 He called Plato a liar for repeating stories that he had probably heard.
 Academics will rarely call others liars, nor will encyclopedia editors of real encyclopedias, or Wikipedia editors who are following the basic policies and guidelines.
-(Many don’t, including some administrators, and that’s Wikipedia’s problem.)
+(Many don’t actually follow policy, including some administrators, and that’s Wikipedia’s problem.)
 If Weller “uploaded” lies, that should be exposed, as far as I’m concerned, not by calling them lies, but by showing truth, i.e., for Wikipedia, better, reliably sourced information, or, for synthesis that does not fairly represent what is in sources (a common problem), calling attention to the sources.
 And, yes, you can get blocked for doing this.
 That’s life.
 Stand for truth and there will be people shooting at you.